grycap/oscar_python/README.md

 **list_files_from_path**

-This method returns a json with the info except for Onedata, which returns an http response.
+This method returns a JSON with the info except for OneData, which returns an HTTP response.

 ``` python
 # get a list of the files of one of the service storage provider